symfony-cmf/symfony-cmf-standard/README.md

 This will fetch the main project and all it's dependencies.

-The next step is to setup the database:
+The next step is to setup the database, if you want to use Sqlite as your database backend just go ahead and run the following:

     app/console doctrine:database:create
     app/console doctrine:phpcr:init:dbal
     app/console doctrine:phpcr:register-system-node-types
     app/console doctrine:phpcr:fixtures:load

+If you prefer to use another database backend, for example MySQL, run the Symfony configurator (point your browser to /web/config.php) or set your databaseconnection parameters in app/config/parameters.yml.
+Make sure you leave the 'database_path' property at 'null' in order to use another driver than Sqlite.
+Leaving the field blank in the webconfigurator should set it to 'null'.

 ## Access by web browser